KR-Ravindra/Docker-DevOps/index.md

 I am supposed to deploy the company's portfolio website on apache server.
 * Initially I will develop the required custom image on Developer Machine ('_DockerDevelop_') and push it into the repository.
-*  Then I will deploy the code for website given by the company on Production Machine ('_DockerProduction_') using a _Dockerfile_ that uses the custom image.
+*  Then I will copy the code for website given by the company on Production Machine ('_DockerProduction_') using a _Dockerfile_ into a custom image that deploys the webserver.

 > _Objectives_: